Kyle Richards’ Store Is Closing, Find Out Why The ‘RHOBH’ Star Is Shutting Down Alene Too

 Last month, Kyle Richards shared a post on Instagram to her fans and followers in which she revealed her plans to move her store.

-In other Kyle Richards news, the reality star has reportedly been feuding with her former bestie, Lisa Vanderpump, along with several other cast members of The Real Housewives of Beverly Hills.
+In other Kyle Richards news, the reality star has reportedly been feuding with her former bestie Lisa Vanderpump along with several other cast members of The Real Housewives of Beverly Hills.
 As fans have likely noticed, Vanderpump has been absent from a number of cast events, including Camille Grammer’s wedding last month and a trip to France earlier this month.

 During an interview with Us Weekly magazine at this month’s Rebag store opening in Los Angeles, Richards opened up about her issues with Vanderpump and expressed interest in a reconciliation.